 Farther east, I had no success in finding “an astonishing serpent” referred to in Harmon’s Journal, presumed to be in the vicinity of Grondines Point.
 In ’59 I flew over the area, a complex labyrinth of small islands and shoals, all seeming to shelve gently into the water.

 Scratched into the lichen on a rock face near the mouth of the Serpent River was that “astonishing serpent” that Dewdney was looking for.
 See here for a brief article by Thor Conway in the March/April 1985 issue of the newsletter “Arch Notes” of the Ontario Archaeological Society.

-There is, however, another reference to a pictograph site in the Point Grondine area that Dewdney may have had in mind though it does not mention “an astonishing serpent”.
+There is, however, another reference to a pictograph site in the Point Grondine area though it does not mention “an astonishing serpent”.
 In 1850 J.J.
-Bigsby, an English physician and geologist, published a two-volume account of his travels in Canada in the 1820’s titled Shoe And Canoe.
+Bigsby, an English physician and geologist, published a two-volume account of his travels in Canada in the 1820s titled Shoe And Canoe.
 Of his route west from the mouth of the French River, he noted the following –

 A pictograph site in the immediate vicinity of Point Grondine has yet to be found.
 However, if 22 kilometers qualifies as “not far hence” then perhaps Bigsby was relaying an account he had heard about the Collins Inlet site.
 It is clear from the text that their route did not, in fact, take them down the channel on the north side of Philip Edward Island; he mentions the Fox Islands as their next landmark.

 As for us, we were headed west!
 As we paddled down the Inlet away from the pictographs our thoughts turned to something more mundane – fish and chips at the “World Famous” stand/restaurant in Killarney!
 Now we were motivated to finish off our canoe trip and drive into town, a few kilometers from the Chikanishing Road parking lot.